adventuremomblog

 A Good Friday Tradition Worth Checking Out

-For the past few years on Good Friday, I’ve participated in the annual tradition of praying the steps at Holy Cross Immaculata in Cincinnati.
+Each year on Good Friday, thousands of people from around the US participate in the annual tradition of praying the steps at Holy Cross Immaculata in Cincinnati.

-This 150-year-old tradition dates back to when the church was first built in 1860.
+This 150-year-old tradition dates back to when the church was built in 1860.

 When Do You “Pray the Steps?”

-Visitors come anytime between midnight on Holy Thursday until midnight on Good Friday.
+Visitors come anytime between midnight on Holy Thursday and midnight on Good Friday.

 Praying the steps at Holy Cross Immaculata Mt.
 Adams Cincinnati

-The lines tend to be longer during the daytime with less crowds later in the evening.
+The lines tend to be longer during the daytime, with fewer crowds later in the evening.
 Parking is available on the streets nearby.

-(Make sure that you use your emergency brake because the streets in Mt.
+(Make sure you use your emergency brake because the streets in Mt.
 Adams have steep inclines.)

 The church is located on top of Mt.
-Adams and offers beautiful view of the city of Cincinnati day or night.
+Adams and offers a beautiful view of Cincinnati day or night.

-I’m not Catholic but I liked the idea of carving out some time in my day to focus on the meaning of Good Friday.
+I’m not Catholic but I like the idea of carving out some time in my day to focus on the meaning of Good Friday.

-Holy Cross Immaculata in Cincinnati Mt.
-Adams view
+view from Holy Cross Immaculata Parish in Cincinnati at night

 Praying the steps at Holy Cross Immaculata Mt.
 Adams Cincinnati